a2824256/Simple_HebbNet/README.md

 Input X1, X2 and Y(Target).
 Then click the "Train" button.
 The weights will be change.

 # Test
 Just enter X1 and X2.
 Then click the "Test" button.
-The trained network will calculate the result based on input.
+The trained network will calculate the Y(target) based on input.

 # Network Structure
 ![image](https://github.com/a2824256/HebbNet/blob/master/HebbNet.jpg)